Diganta165/adv_mobile_application_assesment1/README.md

 ### 4. Notes
-- User can write notes on book list
+- User can write notes on specefic book
 - User can see all the notes in the note screen
+- User can update and delete note from the note screen

 ### 5. Goals